SecureSECO/FAIRSECO/README.md

 - citationgraph.html
     - Graph view for citations in the dashboard
 - report.yml
+    - Contains the data collected and processed by the action (yml)
+- report.json
-    - Contains the data collected and processed by the action
+    - Contains the data collected and processed by the action (json)
 - program.log
     - The log of the program